dim13/otpauth/README.md

 ```
 Navigate to http://localhost:6060/

-## Other projects
+## Related projects

-See also https://github.com/dim13/2fa for simple CLI 2FA evaluator
+See also https://github.com/dim13/2fa for a simple CLI 2FA evaluator.